Palm Springs vibes with a visit to the Suncatcher House

-Oozing those 1950s Palm Springs vibes, the Suncatcher House can only be described as cool.
+The Suncatcher House oozes 1950s Palm Springs vibes and is undeniably cool.
 From its resort-style pool, bifold doors and bright and breezy interior, this home is one we couldn’t wait to explore.

 We chat with Nic Raath, Partner at Create Architecture, who helped bring this beauty to life.